DauQuangThanh/SD2-METHOD/d-docs/mapping-usage-guidelines.md

 BEST PRACTICES:
 - Create constitution retrospectively if missing
 - Document existing system constraints in plan.md
+- Use /speckit.architect if major architectural changes are needed
 - Add integration tests to testing checklist
 - Plan for rollback in deployment checklist
 ```